newrelic/newrelic-pixie-integration/README.md

 The `EXCLUDE_PODS_REGEX` and `EXCLUDE_NAMESPACES_REGEX` environment variables can be configured with [RE2 regular expressions](https://github.com/google/re2/wiki/Syntax) to not send observability data to New Relic for the matching pods and namespaces.
 When `EXCLUDE_NAMESPACES_REGEX` is provided, no data for the matching namespaces will be sent.
 When `EXCLUDE_PODS_REGEX` is provided, no data for the matching pods (independent of the namespace they are in) will be sent.

+Note: If the `docker run` command fails, try disabling the all plugins in the Pixie admin UI (/admin/plugins) before re-running the command.

 ## Custom scripts

 ## Testing